Niedzinek/github-api/README.md

 ## Overview

-This project provides a RESTful API to fetch GitHub repository information for a given username.
-It retrieves repositories, their branches, and the latest commit for each branch, returning the data in a structured JSON format.
+This project provides a RESTful API for fetching GitHub repository information for a given username.
+It retrieves repositories (excluding forks), their branches, and the latest commit for each branch, returning the data in a structured JSON format.

 ## Features